-Brook-Lea Country Club was constructed in 1926, led by renown golf course architect Donald Ross.
-He hand drew the layout, originally envisioned as 27 holes.
+Brook-Lea Country Club has a proud history dating back to 1926.
+When Donald Ross, a renowned golf course architect, drew the layout, he originally envisioned 27 holes.
 While some of the holes have been renumbered from their original labels on the blueprints below, his hallmarks are found throughout the course.
-Our grounds staff, led by superintendent Shawn Doty, take great pride in maintaining Ross’ original vision.
+Our grounds staff, led by superintendent Chris Brugger, takes great pride in maintaining Ross’ original vision.

 About Donald Ross